 Got a head of napa cabbage?
 This Japanese-style Napa Cabbage Stir-Fry recipe couldn’t be simpler!
 A quick cook in a hot pan with smoked bacon and shiitake mushrooms, and finish off with a seasoning of soy sauce and fresh grinds of black pepper.
 You’ll be amazed at the incredible amount of flavor from this humble Asian cabbage.

-This stir-fry makes a welcome side to just about any Japanese or Asian dinner—pan-fried or baked tofu, braised brisket, fried eggs, baked chicken, miso salmon, you name it.
+This stir-fry makes a welcome side to just about any Japanese or Asian dinner—pan-fried or baked tofu, fried eggs, short ribs, baked honey soy chicken, miso salmon, you name it.

 - Quick and simple.
 Ideal for a weeknight vegetable dish.